Author: Craig Neil

 Is the Forth Road Bridge open to cars?

 The Forth Road Bridge is not open to cars.
-However, it has restricted access for buses and taxis and is fully open to cyclists and pedestrians.
+However, it has restricted access to buses and taxis and is fully open to cyclists and pedestrians.

 How long does it take to walk over the Forth Road Bridge?